We think "stickler" is a compliment

-The most meticulous home test in the world
+The world's most meticulous home test

 To win the Plum Award, homes must pass all 4 stages of The Plum Test, culminating in a personal home visit from an independent Home Critic.

 - Every time we launch a new destination, we create a database of all the homes available.

 - We then systematically review every home, and shortlist the ones with great design, with great reviews, in great locations.